Prescriptions

 Colin Craig has worked in the field of public policy for two decades and has helped shape government decisions at the municipal, provincial and federal level.

-In 2018, he was hired as President of SecondStreet.org and played an instrumental role in launching the organization.
+In 2018, he was hired as president of SecondStreet.org and played an instrumental role in launching the organization.
 Colin oversees the organization’s groundbreaking research and storytelling activities, and is the host of their television show – On Second Street (you can find it on The News Forum channel).

 Prior to launching SecondStreet.org, Colin worked for the Canadian Taxpayers Federation (CTF).
 During his time with there, he led the organization’s efforts to convince the federal government to draft and pass the First Nations Financial Transparency Act.
 Colin was also instrumental in exposing corruption during the construction of the City of Winnipeg’s police headquarters.
 He later exposed and helped reform the City of Calgary’s golden retirement bonus scheme, council’s pension, and helped the CTF convince Calgarians to vote “no” during the city’s Olympic bid plebiscite.